labordynamicsinstitute/tutorial-preserving-survey/presentation/11-qualtrics-data.md

 ## Survey responses in Qualtrics

 Responses can be easily checked at a glance in the `Data and Analytics` tab.
-You can download data directly from this page, but to make sure you are always using the most up to date data, downloading directly via an API token is a more efficient way to access your data.

 ![](images/qualtricsc-data)

+- You can download data directly from this page1
+- But we will NOT do that here, using instead a programmatic way to do so.

+Why?

+- If you do this only once, downloading manually is fine.
+- Do it 2-3 times, you want to program it!